 Marty frequently speaks publicly and delivers seminars and presentations on construction law.
 He is a regular contributor to the firm’s blogs, and his posts can be found at the Construction Law Zone and Health Law Diagnosis.
 In addition, he contributes to the HigherEdWire and the R+C Sustainability Practice Center LinkedIn groups.

-Marty is listed in The Best Lawyers in America©in the areas of Construction Law and Litigation - Construction since 2013, and he has been selected to the Connecticut Super Lawyers list since 2010.
+Marty is listed in The Best Lawyers in America©in the areas of Construction Law and Litigation - Construction since 2013, and he has been selected to the Connecticut Super Lawyers list from 2010 to 2018.
 He also was listed in Hartford Magazine's April 2010 issue as one of the Top Lawyers in Greater Hartford in the area of Construction/Development.